AdamCox9/Steemit-Follow-Bot/README.md

 `amount – amount of SBD|STEEM to be sent in each transaction`

 `start – (optional) user to start at (processes in alphanumerical order)`

+`send_memos_to - an array of accounts to send memos to, else false and will default to following/ers specified above`

 ## deep_follow.js - follow all accounts that following accounts follow